solidi/writing/55-whats-in-a-career-promotion.md

 *Reputation* defines who completes the work and how. *Reputation* follows *skill sets*.
 Reputation aligns with how the person completes work, its recipient, and in what "bedside" matters.
 Reputation requires the right balance of achieving the result and doing it well with others.

-One can have unique *skill sets* but lack interpersonal achievements due to poor likability, or one has an excellent reputation but lack the required skills, requiring refinement in their craft.
+One can have unique *skill sets* but lack interpersonal achievements due to poor likability, or one has an excellent reputation but lacks the required skills, requiring refinement in their craft.

 ```
 **Reputation Accelerants**
 - Seeking what is essential in the work group
 - Possess a [high form of valency](https://www.amazon.com/Experiences-Groups-Papers-W-R-Bion/dp/0415040205), combining with others to perform
-- Taking on risk and raising a hand when leadership needs a volunteer, but the leadership group is not selective
+- Taking on risk and raising a hand when leadership needs a volunteer
 - Securing designations that are recognized by the group
 - Inclusive mindset for tackling business problems
 - Bringing others in at the right times, improving [soft skills](https://twitter.com/heykahn/status/1551556521628094465)